awesomemotive/wpforms-n8n-nodes/README.md

 1. In your n8n workflow, add the **WPForms Trigger** node.
 2. Configure the node settings:
     *   **Secret Key**: Enter a secret key.
 This key must match the secret key configured in your WPForms n8n addon settings.
 It is used to verify the integrity of the data received.
-    *   **Timestamp Skew**: (Optional) Set the allowed time difference in seconds between your server and the WPForms server.
+    *   **Timestamp Skew**: Set the allowed time difference in seconds between your server and the WPForms server.
 The default is 300 seconds.
-    *   **Output Schema**: (Optional) Choose the output format.
+    *   **Output Schema**: Choose the output format.
 'Default' provides a structured JSON object, while 'Raw' provides the raw request body and headers.
 3. The node will display a webhook URL.
 Copy this URL.
-4. In your WordPress admin, go to the settings for the WPForms form you want to use as a trigger.
+4. In the Form Builder, go to the Marketing > n8n tab.
+5. Enable n8n integration.
-5. Go to the **Webhooks** tab and paste the webhook URL from n8n.
+6. Paste the webhook URL from n8n.
+7. Copy Secret Key and paste it to the WPForms Trigger node.
-6. Save your form settings.
+8. Save your form settings.

 ### Usage